Photoshop – So misunderstood.

 Digital technology allows the photographer much more control over how the finished photo will look, although in the days of film, many photographers had a range of tips and tricks to control the process and get the look they wanted.
 In the end all photographs are processed whether they are film negatives and prints, slides or digital.

-I guess Photoshop has become the target of disparaging remarks due in part to some high profile photojournalism where people or objects were removed from or added to images to present a different news story, thereby misrepresenting the truth.
+Photoshop may have become the target of disparaging remarks due, in part, to some high-profile photojournalism where people or objects were removed from or added to images to present a different news story, thereby misrepresenting the truth.
 At least when it comes to news reportage or documentary photography, I agree that distorting the truth is wrong.
 For other types of photographic work where creativity is the key, that’s another matter.
 However, all photographic images are processed and what’s so wrong with making your shots look their best for colour, tone, exposure, spot removal, a bit of cropping, etc.?
 It’s just a few minor adjustments to a few sliders, what’s the harm?

 Personally, I’ve had various customers over the years checking that I will use Photoshop, i.e. retouch their images.
 Say no more.
 Delighted to oblige, although in some cases there are limits to what is possible!!

 Let’s accept that the vast majority of women have used some or all of the following – makeup, hairspray, perfume, hairdos, painted nails, skin treatments, etc. at some point in their lives.
 Men shave, apply aftershave, use scented deodorants and shampoos, plus maybe more if they’re a modern man.
-The European cosmetics industry was worth EUR 72 billion at retail sales price in 2013 and people have the nerve to ask if something has been Photoshopped.
+The European cosmetics industry was worth EUR 72 billion at retail sales price in the year prior to writing this, and people have the nerve to ask if something has been Photoshopped.